-With more than 30 faculty in our department, including 7 members of the National Academy of Engineering, both programs offer advanced study and research leading to the Master of Science in Engineering degree and the Doctor of Philosophy degree.
+The Department of Aerospace Engineering and Engineering Mechanics offers two graduate programs – the Aerospace Engineering (ASE) Graduate Program and the Engineering Mechanics (EM) Graduate Program.
+Both programs offer advanced study and research leading to the Master of Science in Engineering degree and the Doctor of Philosophy degree.

 The Aerospace Engineering (ASE) graduate program at The University of Texas at Austin is a top-10 nationally ranked program where students perform world-class research under the supervision of distinguished faculty.
 Students have the opportunity to complete advanced study and research leading to the Master of Science degree and the Doctor of Philosophy degree.
 Our graduates go on to pursue careers as engineers, scientists, inventors, astronauts, administrators, and leaders in the field of aerospace engineering.